 In STAR Voting voters are able to weigh in on as many candidates as they want, at any level they want, and all that data is counted.
 This is the key to passing the test of balance and the Equality Criterion.
 Moreover, not matter who the finalists end up being, the STAR Voting runoff ensures that your full vote goes to the finalist you prefer.
 The runoff is the key to ensuring that a voting system gives you an equally weighted vote, whether your favorite can win or not.
 With STAR Voting, every possible vote in both the scoring and automatic runoff stages has an equal, and opposite vote that could be cast.
 In order for a voting method to not split the vote, it needs to pass the test of balance.

-IRV, by its very design, gives some voters more than one bite at the apple while giving others just one.
-In IRV, second choice votes only ever count for those voters who happen to see their first choice eliminated before their second choice.
+Ranked Choice Voting, (also known as Instant Runoff Voting,) by its very design, gives some voters more than one bite at the apple while giving others just one.
+In RCV, second choice votes only ever count for those voters who happen to see their first choice eliminated before their second choice.
 Whether you pick a strong consensus candidate or a weak extremist second, if your first choice hangs around in the count longer, your second choice is never considered by IRV.
 The 2009 Mayoral IRV election in Burlington, Vermont is a real-world example of how IRV's failure to provide an equal vote can result in an obviously non-representative outcome and subsequent repeal of the system.

-- RCV: In voting methods like Choose-One Plurality and in RCV, coalitions of voters who have more candidates on their side have a mathematically less powerful vote than voters who only support one candidate.
-RCV mitigates it, but vote splitting can still happen in every round.
+- RCV: In voting methods like Choose-One Plurality and in Ranked Choice Voting, coalitions of voters who have more candidates on their side have a mathematically less powerful vote than voters who only support one candidate.
+RCV mitigates it, but vote-splitting can still happen in any round.

-- STAR: Voting methods like STAR Voting, Score Voting, and Approval Voting allow voters to show full support for multiple candidates.
-This ensures that an equally weighted vote is always possible, which in turn eliminates vote-splitting and the Spoiler Effect in the vote itself.
+- STAR: Voting methods like STAR Voting, Score Voting, and Approval Voting allow voters to show support for multiple candidates and show that they prefer all the candidates they support over those they do not.
+This eliminates vote-splitting and spoilers caused by the voting method itself.